 Abstract

 Archaea, together with Bacteria, represent the two main divisions of life on Earth, with many of the defining characteristics of the more complex eukaryotes tracing their origin to evolutionary innovations first made in their archaeal ancestors.
 One of the most notable such features is nucleosomal chromatin, although archaeal histones and chromatin differ significantly from those of eukaryotes.
 Despite increased interest in archaeal histones in recent years, the properties of archaeal chromatin have been little studied using genomic tools.
-Here, we adapt the ATACseq assay to the archaeal context and use it to map the accessible landscape of the genome of the euryarchaeote Haloferax volcanii.
-We integrate the resulting datasets with genomewide maps of active transcription and single-stranded DNA (ssDNA), and find that while H. volcanii promoters exist in a preferentially accessible state, modulation of transcriptional activity is not associated with changes in promoter accessibility, unlike the typical situation in eukaryotes.
-Applying orthogonal single-molecule footprinting methods, we quantify the absolute levels of physical protection of H. volcanii, and find that archaeal nucleosomal chromatin is at its baseline comparably to slightly more open than that of eukaryotes.
+Here, we adapt the ATAC-seq assay to map the accessible landscape of the genome of the euryarchaeote Haloferax volcanii.
+We integrate the resulting datasets with genome-wide maps of active transcription and single-stranded DNA (ssDNA), and find that while H. volcanii promoters exist in a preferentially accessible state, modulation of transcriptional activity is not associated with changes in promoter accessibility, unlike the typical situation in eukaryotes.
+Applying orthogonal single-molecule footprinting methods, we quantify the absolute levels of physical protection of H. volcanii, and find that archaeal nucleosomal chromatin is similarly or only slightly more accessible, in aggregate, than that of eukaryotes.
 We also evaluate the degree of coordination of transcription within archaeal operons and make the unexpected observation that some CRISPR arrays are associated with highly prevalent ssDNA structures.
 These results provide a foundation for the future functional studies of archaeal chromatin.

 Introduction

-Life on Earth is now understood to be divided into two deep fundamental clades – Archaea and Bacteria.
+Life on earth is now understood to be divided into two deep fundamental clades – Archaea and Bacteria.
 Archaea were only discovered as a separate branch of the tree of life in the 1970s1, yet it was noticed very early on that they share a number of common features with the more organizationally complex eukaryotes, especially in the organization of their information processing cellular machinery.
-Based on these and other similarities, already in the 1980s it was suggested that eukaryotes evolved from archaea2,3, a view that was strengthened in the phylogenomic era4, and eventually solidified with the discovery of archaeal lineages such as the Lokiarchaeota5.
-It is now also well understood that many of the complex cellular features that characterize eukaryotes trace their origins to their archaeal ancestry6,7.
+Based on these and other similarities, it was suggested that eukaryotes evolved from archaea2,3, a view strengthened in the phylogenomic era4, and eventually solidified with the discovery of archaeal lineages such as the Lokiarchaeota5.
+Thus, we now know that many of the complex cellular features that characterize eukaryotes trace their origins to their archaeal ancestry6,7.

 One of the most notable such features is nucleosomal chromatin.
 Nearly all eukaryotic genomes are packaged by nucleosomes, consisting of two tetramers of the four core histones H2A, H2B, H3 and H4, wrapping around ∼147 bp of DNA.
-These proteins are, with very rare and unique exceptions8,9, the most extremely conserved among eukaryotes10, in large part because aside from their packaging function they are also subject to a large number of precisely regulated
+These proteins are, with very rare exception8,9, the most evolutionarily conserved among eukaryotes10, in large part because aside from their packaging function they are also subject to a large number of precisely regulated